 To measure private schools' quality of education, we use test score data on nonpublic schools from the NYSED.
 The test data are school-grade-year average test scores on the grade 4-8 math and ELA state tests.
 Only a few states even collect test data from private schools, so this paper uses some of the first test-based evidence of U.S. private school quality on a large fraction of the private school population in a geographic area.
 New York does not require that private schools take the test, but about 75% of the schools claim to.
-The schools that opt not to report the test results are a selected sample and are more likely to include high-tuition college prep schools.
-We assess this possible selection in Appendix C. We provide more details on all data sources in Appendix A.
+The schools that opt not to report the test results are a selected sample, which we assess in Appendix D. We provide more details on data sources in Appendix A.

-Private schooling plays a large role in New York City's educational landscape, as 20.1% of K-12 students attend private schools.
-This figure compares favorably to other large cities, as 13% of both Boston and Chicago students attend private schools.
+Private schooling plays a large role in New York City's educational landscape, as 20.0% of K-12 students attend private schools.
 The private sector, therefore, is large enough such that a change in supply could be economically significant for the public sector.
 Private schools in NYC are a heterogeneous group, with 42% of the schools in our estimation sample offering Catholic instruction and 41% affiliated with another religion.
 Schools also tend to be relatively small, as 12% of schools enroll fewer than 10 students per grade and 20% enroll fewer than 20.
 Many of these schools serve minority populations.
 Almost 40% of the NYC private schools have a majority of students who are black or Hispanic.
-Thus, the elite Manhattan prep schools that appear prominently in popular culture are not representative of private schooling in NYC.
-Table 2 provides summary statistics of the NYC private schools open during the 2005-06 school year.
+Thus, the elite

+Manhattan prep schools that garner widespread interest are not representative of private schooling in NYC.
+Table 1 provides summary statistics of the NYC private schools open during the 2005-06 school year.